 It is important to note that the bill does not create any sort of additional taxpayer-funded programs, but simply increases awareness about existing private programs and encourages the implementation of age-appropriate allergy safety trainings within our schools.

-Once again, Chairman Blessing, Vice Chair Jones, Ranking Member Robinson, and members of the House Primary and Secondary Education Committee, thank you for the opportunity to testify today, and I would be happy to answer any questions that you may have at this time.
+Once again, thank you for the opportunity to testify today, and I would be happy to answer any questions that you may have at this time.